grantbradshaw/2048/README.md

 2048 Clone
 =======

 Rough mockup of the [2048 game](https://gabrielecirulli.github.io/2048/), built in a couple of hours.
+Launch by loading index.html in your browser.

 License
 ------